cowgoat88/goetzsurveys/content/faq.md

 keywords: ["boundary survey", "property line survey", "land surveyor", "boundary determination","land surveying",  "topographic survey", "construction staking", "professional surveyor", "construction layout", "site staking", "survey construction", "topo survey", "elevation survey", "site mapping"]
 ---

-Pellentesque habitant morbi tristique senectus et netus et malesuada fames ac turpis egestas.
-Vestibulum tortor quam, feugiat vitae, ultricies eget, tempor sit amet, ante.
-Donec eu libero sit amet quam egestas semper.
-Aenean ultricies mi vitae est. Mauris placerat eleifend leo.

 ## 1. IS THAT A CAMERA?

-While some total stations do have the capability to take pictures, I assure you, no. No it's not a camera and it is not taking pictures of you.
-We're much to busy working to bother with that sort of thing.
-The total station is the foundation of surveying.
-Preceeded by theodolites and chains, in today's modern world a robotic total station does the work of what would have taken a whole crew.
-It uses a laser to measure distances, and fancy technology inside to measure angles.
-Distance, angles, and known points allow a surveyor determine the position of things relative to other things.
+While some modern total stations include imaging capabilities, they are not cameras and are not used to photograph people.
+Their purpose is precise measurement, not observation.

+The total station is the foundational instrument of modern land surveying.
+Building on earlier tools lsuch as chains and theodolites, today’s robotic total stations use laser technology to measure distances and angles with extreme precision—down to seconds of arc.
+There are 1,296,000 arcseconds in a full circle.

+By combining measured distances and angles referenced to known control points, total stations allow surveyors to accurately determine the position of features relative to one another, forming the basis of reliable spatial data.

 ## 2. WHY ARE SURVEYS SO EXPENSIVE?

-A lot goes into a survey that the public wont see.
-There is often an imbalance towards office work, where a surveyor must do research and calculations to determine where things should be before the field crew ever sees the site.
-Once the field crew completes the measurements of the necessary components of a survey then the data goes back into the office for analysis and processing.
-That is, and a big if here, if the field crew isn't stymied by any of the many obstacles they face.
-Destroyed monuments, inaccessible areas, rowdy neighbors, the weather, and the list goes on.
-It's a weird skill but we're really good at it.

-## 3. WHY ARE YOU SURVEYING SO FAR FROM WHERE THE CLIENTS PROPERTY IS?

-A good example of why a surveyor may be miles from the clients site is of a neighborhood block.
-A lot of subdivisions in Santa Cruz are very old.
-Any many times people living there have had no need for a survey because they "know" where the property lines are.
-However, due diligence requires a surveyor to maintain not only their clients property rights, but the rights of everyone surrounding them.
-So with a neighborhood block, its important to make sure that a measurement from the front of a property matches up with where you expect the backyard neighbors property should end up.
-If not, it has to be resolved.
-You'd be surprised how many urban lots are lacking monumentation and have issues being resolved.

-## 4.

-## 5.

-o.
+A significant portion of the surveying process occurs beyond what is visible in the field.
+Survey work often begins in the office, where historical research and technical calculations are performed to establish the framework for field operations.

+After field measurements are collected, the data returns to the office for analysis, verification, and final processing.
+This workflow assumes field conditions allow for uninterrupted work—an assumption that is not always met.
+Surveyors regularly contend with challenges such as disturbed or missing monuments, limited site access, environmental conditions, and other unforeseen obstacles.

+## 3. WHY DOES IT REQUIRE LICENSURE TO PERFORM A SURVEY?
+Due diligence includes researching historical records, checking existing boundary markers, and verifying measurements with adjoining properties.
+This ensures your survey is accurate, legally defensible, and consistent with surrounding lots.

+Successfully navigating these complexities requires technical skill, adaptability, and experience.
+All qualities essential to delivering accurate and defensible survey results.

+## 4. HOW IS IT POSSIBLE THAT THERE ARE BOUNDARY ISSUES IN DEVELOPED NEIGHBORHOODS?
+Surprisingly so.
+Many urban lots in old subdivisions lack clear monuments, and property lines can be ambiguous.
+Surveyors identify and resolve these discrepancies so your property boundaries are correctly defined.

 ---